Sofranac-Boro/gpu-domain-propagator/README.md

 ## Using the Python file reader

 For testing purposes, the code supports reading standard MIP file formats such as `.mps` and executing the available algorithms on it.
 For this, we use the `mip` package to load standard MIP file formats.
-For full description of supported file formats see https://python-mip.com/.
+For the full description of supported file formats see https://python-mip.com/.

 To read a MIP file and execute all the algorithms on it, execute the following commands from the home folder:
 ```